Lessons from Louisiana: Collaborative Planning that Works

 BRING THIS BACK TO YOUR SCHOOL

 In my work with Louisiana schools, I’ve seen the power of the time teachers get with one another to drastically improve student achievement.
 As you think about how you can ensure collaborative time in your school is spent well, look to us as your partner.
 Helping systems make sustained progress across schools is our specialty.
-Whether it’s designing custom professional development resources aligned to Tier 1 curriculum or providing coaching to support implementation of sustainable professional learning systems, let us know how we can help.
+Whether it’s designing custom professional development resources aligned to Tier 1 curriculum or providing coaching to support the implementation of sustainable professional learning systems, let us know how we can help.